LennyGonz/JavaScript-CheatSheet/README.md

 There are two halves to the process of executing code

-1) the ability to walk through the code line-by-line → known as the thread of execution <br> All that is, is the ability to take line one → execute it, line two → execute it, and so on. <br> It's threading its way down our code (top → bottom) <br>
+1) The ability to walk through the code line-by-line → known as the thread of execution <br> All that is, is the ability to take line one → execute it, line two → execute it, and so on. <br> It's threading its way down our code (top → bottom) <br>
 2) Simultaneously, the other part that's required to run our code is a place to store the bits of data that we announce as we go through our codes global execution context, which is the global memory.

-So to reiterate,when Javascript code is run, the thread of execution reads each line of code.
+So to reiterate, when Javascript code is run, the thread of execution reads each line of code.
 Line-by-line and when it reads each line it also saves everything in global memory:

   - function definitions
   - variables
   - etc...